ValentinSchwind/Multi-Line-Typing-Anki-Template/README.md

 The CSS style sheets for highlighting the code were originally created by [Jon Rohan](https://github.com/jonrohan) and are maintained by [Jan Pilzer](https://github.com/Hirse).

+I also want to mention the add-on [Multi-Line Type Answer Box - 2](https://ankiweb.net/shared/info/1018107736).
+If you only need this functionality on the desktop version of Anki, this add-on works well.

-I also want to shout out [EmiliaClarkeGG](https://www.reddit.com/user/EmiliaClarkeGG/) who has already [posted](https://www.reddit.com/r/Anki/comments/15b11nq/solved_multiline_input_fields_in_Anki_without_an/) a template which lets you save your typed answer and display it on the Back of the Card.
+Furthermore, I want to mention [EmiliaClarkeGG](https://www.reddit.com/user/EmiliaClarkeGG/) who has already [posted](https://www.reddit.com/r/Anki/comments/15b11nq/solved_multiline_input_fields_in_Anki_without_an/) a template which lets you save your typed answer and display it on the back of the Card.
 If you just want to save your typed answer, without comparing it to text in your card, his template seems more straight forward and potentially all you need.

 # Installation
 ## Using CrowAnki